 Fuel is almost certainly the car expense you’ll pay for the most regularly.
 The mere act of using your car is drying up the fuel tank, and most people would fill up their cars every couple of weeks or so.
-A report by the Australian Competition and Consumer Commission (ACCC) found that the average petrol prices in our five biggest cities are currently sitting at around $1.77 per litre in the September 2022 quarter.
+A report by the Australian Competition and Consumer Commission (ACCC) found that the average petrol prices in our five biggest cities sat at around $1.77 per litre in the September 2022 quarter.
 Whereas the year prior, average petrol prices sat at $1.52 per litre.

 Savings tip: There’s no shortage of smartphone apps that help you identify where the cheapest fuel is near you (there can be a variation of as much as 20 cents in different stations!).
 Check out apps like PetrolSpy, GasBuddy, Fuel Map and MotorMouth.